-About a month ago, I posted the top Free Fantasy Baseball Draft Tools, so now that we’re over four weeks into the season, I thought I’d share some of the top Free Fantasy Baseball tools to use during the season!
+Every year, I post the top Free Fantasy Baseball Draft Tools, and now that we’re deep into this season, I thought I’d refresh some of the top Free Fantasy Baseball tools to use during the season!
 These tools will help you with your lineups and waivers specifically!
-(And don’t forget to check out last year’s Top Free Fantasy Football Draft Tools!)
+(And don’t forget to check out Top 51 Free Fantasy Football Draft Tools!)

-As I’ve mentioned before, these lists are liquid because I’m always adding (and in some cases subtracting) because there are new sites popping up all the time, new apps, new tools, etc.
+As I’ve mentioned before, these lists are fluid because I’m always adding (and in some cases subtracting) since there are new sites popping up all the time, new apps, new tools, etc.

 So if you have great free Fantasy Baseball tools you think I should add to this list – the best thing would be to shoot me an email through my contact page.
 You can also comment on this page, but I’m guessing you’d rather ME talk about what I like about your free Fantasy Baseball tools, rather than you.
 (Readers would probably prefer a subjective voice, also.)

-When I do add on to this list of free Fantasy baseball tools, I’ll indicate it’s new by calling it a “BONUS TOOL” and adding to the article’s headline.
-Seems easy enough.
+When I do add to this list of free Fantasy baseball tools, I’ll indicate it’s new by calling it a “NEWLY ADDED” and add a number to the article’s headline.
+Me smart.

-Feel free to comment on any of these free Fantasy Baseball tools or sites and mention how they have helped you, or a specific way you’ve used them to help you dominate your league.
+Feel free to comment on any of these free Fantasy Baseball tools or sites and mention how they have helped you, or a specific way you’ve used them to dominate your league.